Branxholme, Victoria: Heritage listings

 The township of Branxholme contains a large number of historically significant places, which are recorded on the Victorian Heritage Database as follows:

 Lynch Street – Former Colonial Bank

 The former Colonial Bank was the only bank in Branxholme.
 Unusual in its style, built originally as a house prior to 1870.

 Branxholme Cemetery, Henty Highway

 Branxholme Cemetery is located 6 km North of the township, on the Henty Highway.
 The cemetery is laid out in a conventional manner with graves grouped by denomination, and earliest burials date from the mid 1850s.

 98–102 McNichol Street – Mechanic's Institute Hall (Former)

 The construction of the original building was completed by builder George Foster in 1884.
 Additional rooms were added to the rear in 1888 and supper room and kitchen were added in 1936.

 Railway Water Tower, Railway Parade

-The water tower is located on the western side of Railway Parade as one of the few remaining structures of what was once a substantial complex of railway buildings and siding.
+The water tower is located on the western side of Railway Parade as one of the few remaining structures of what was once a substantial complex of railway buildings and sidings.